Lovelock Family Trees - an Overview |

 Using the

-our most up to date information on any individual
+and is always our most up to date information on any

-- Descendant trees, many of which are collected in this
+- Viewing the Descendant trees, the largest of which are collected in this section of the

-trees provide a limited amount of information about each
+sub-menu.
+The descendant trees provide a limited amount of information about each individual

 Summaries of some of our more Substantial Trees